 3. Active Range-of-Motion Exercises

 Active exercises are the best way to increase proper synergy patterns and regain voluntary movement.
 Even if active motion is difficult and inefficient at first, persistence and daily practice is necessary to regain function and help resolve flexor synergy patterns after stroke.

 Examples of active exercises include:

-Flexion Synergy Patterns After Stroke: Key points
+Flexor Synergy Patterns After Stroke: Key points

 With enough practice, you can regain voluntary control of your muscles and move your arm smoothly again.
 We hope this article has helped explain flexor synergy patterns after stroke and the different treatments and techniques available to help you maximize your recovery.